Frequently Asked QuestionsShow all answers | Hide all answers

 We love our shelters and we hope you do too.
 If you are unsatisfied or have any questions regarding your Tarptent please do not hesitate to contact us.
 We greatly value feedback from our customers and we commit to working with you to find the best shelter for your needs.

 - How do I arrange for repair?

 - Please order a repair authorization.
 In most cases we charge only for the return shipping.

 - How can I get a spare part or fabric to do my own repair?

-- Please call or email us.
+- Please contact us.
 Small parts and scrap fabric are free of charge.
-Stakes and guylines can be found in the webstore.
+Stakes and guylines can be found in our webstore.

 - I have a small tear in the fabric.
 How can I fix it myself?

 - Very small tears or pinholes in the roof or floor are best repaired by applying pure silicone to the wound and letting it dry.
 Larger tears are best repaired by coating the area with pure silicone and then gluing down a patch of siliconized ripstop nylon cut to fit the wound.
 Netting tears are best stitched up.
 Scrap siliconized ripstop and no-see-um netting are available at no charge on request.